Recognition of prior learning (RPL) for the Higher School Certificate: procedures

 Students do not necessarily need to demonstrate all of the outcomes of a given course in order to be granted recognition.

-Assessment should only relate to outcomes of the course to do with knowledge, skills and understanding, not to outcomes in the attitudes/values area.
+Assessment should only relate to outcomes of the course to do with knowledge, skills and understanding, not values and attitudes outcomes.

 Principals should be satisfied that the student can demonstrate sufficient outcomes: